void

 Demography

-According to the 1910 census Podmokly had 13,412 inhabitants of which 608 (4 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census Podmokly had 13,412 inhabitants of whom 608 (4 per cent) reported using Czech in their daily speech.
 The judicial district was okres Děčín, administratively it reported to hejtmanství Děčín.

 Source:Seznam míst v království Českém(1913)